Next Match: CSR Winter League Rnd1 October 3rd 2026

 Well, if nothing else it gives peace of mind on the firing point, I know that if I miss the target, it is not inconsistent ammo thats at fault, it is my own error!

 Okay, there are some downsides to reloading.
-All brass needs to be cleaned, prepped, fully resized between uses and trimmed where necessary, this all takes time and the bit i personally hate about it all.
+All brass needs to be cleaned, prepped, fully resized between uses and trimmed where necessary, this all takes time and the bit I personally hate about it all.

 You need to be sure that when you have a good consistent load, that any consumables you have used are going to be available in the future, otherwise you have to figure it all out again!

-Once you have something that works, stick with it!
 Remember, and this is just my opinion, the round does not have to be going as fast as you can get it to go to work, it needs to be accurate enough to give good results consistently, its one less thing to worry about psychologically!

 Is it more expensive to buy surplus or reload?